-When you’re shopping around to get Illinois car insurance quotes somewhere like here, the Illinois Department of Insurance offers a checklist of things to keep in mind if you want to get the most for your money.
+When you’re shopping around to get Illinois car insurance quotes, the Illinois Department of Insurance offers a checklist of things to keep in mind if you want to get the most for your money.

 The first one is a no-brainer: Find a reliable company.
 If a company is operating in the state, it must be certain requirements.
 The bigger insurance companies should be safe bets.
 It’s the small, fly-by-night firms that you want to avoid.
 Is the insurance company licensed to do business in Illinois?
 Check the company’s complaint ration.
 If the company regularly rips customers off, the complaint ratio is your first clue.
 The Department of Insurance website further explains where to find this information.